-In 1948, Andrea Perez, a Mexican-American woman, and Sylvester Davis, an African-American man, filed a lawsuit against then Los Angeles County Clerk W. G. Sharp (Perez vs. Sharp, October 1, 1948).
-Earlier, they had sought a marriage license from the Los Angeles County Clerk’s Office but were denied such because Perez was racially classified as white and Davis as negro.
-At the time, under California state law, no marriage license could be issued between a "white" person and a "negro" person.
-The case went all the way to the California Supreme Court and the couple were able to successfully overturn California’s miscegenation laws.
+In 1948, Andrea Perez, a Mexican American woman, age 24, and Sylvester Davis, an African American man and World War II veteran employed at Lockheed, age 26, filed a lawsuit against then Los Angeles County Clerk W. G. Sharp (Perez vs. Sharp, October 1, 1948).
+Almost a year earlier, they sought a marriage license from the Los Angeles County Clerk’s Office, but were denied because Perez was racially classified as "white" and Davis as "negro."
+At the time, under California state law, no marriage license could be issued between a "white" person and "negro" person.